 WHEREAS, staff has prepared a final Memorandum of Agreement with RPPSMA in accordance with Council direction.

-NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Rohnert Park that it does hereby approve and adopt the Memorandum of Agreement for the Rohnert Park Public Safety Managers' Association (RPPSMA), which is attached hereto as Exhibit "A."
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Rohnert Park that it does hereby approve and adopt the Memorandum of Agreement with RPPSMA, which is attached hereto as Exhibit "A."